cefjoeii/mern-crud/README.md

 ```
 npm install
 ```
-Run the server.
+Run the *main server*.
+It will listen on port 3000.
 ```
-npm start
+node server
 ```

 <br>